flarum/docs/guide/admin/tags.md

 ### Creating a new Tag

 A tag is a way of categorising posts made by a user, they are primarily set by the staff of the forum (admins).

+#### Secondary Tags

 On the configuration page for **Tags** you'll need to click **Create Tag** which will bring up the create tag box: